backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Misc.md

 > - After authentication the request goes through and authorisation process.
 This is achieved using RBAC.
 > - If the user is allowed to list the pods then he will be able to list the pods.
 > ![[attachments/Pasted image 20221008204838.png]]

+- If the scheduler can't schedule the pod then it will go into PENDING state.